| Group | 2 | Melting point | 696 oC, 1284.8 oF, 969.15 K |

 Natural abundance

 Radium is present in all uranium ores, and could be extracted as a by-product of uranium refining.
-The usual source of pitchblende comes from Bohemia, but some radium-containing ores are found in Canada and the USA.
-Annual production of this element is less than 100 grams.
+Uranium ores from DR Congo and Canada are richest in radium.
+Today radium is extracted from spent fuel rods from nuclear reactors.
+Annual production of this element is fewer than 100 grams per year.

 Electronegativity (Pauling scale) |